-After the consummation of this offering, CCMP will no longer continue to beneficially own common stock representing more than 50% of the voting power of our common stock eligible to vote in the election of directors.
-Prior to this offering, we availed ourselves of the "controlled company" exemption under the corporate governance rules of NASDAQ.
-Under the "controlled company" exemption, we were not required to have a majority of "independent directors" on our Board, we were not required to have a compensation committee composed entirely of "independent directors" nor were our director nominees required to be selected or recommended by the Board by a majority of the "independent directors" as defined under the rules of NASDAQ.
-Further, compensation for our executives was not required to be determined by a majority of "independent directors" as defined under the rules of NASDAQ.
-The "controlled company" exemption does not modify the independence requirements for the audit committee.
-NASDAQ, requires that our audit committee be composed of at least three members, one of whom will be independent upon the listing of our common stock, a majority of whom will be independent within 90 days of listing and each of whom will be independent within one year of listing.
-We currently are in compliance with these "phase in" provisions.
+After the consummation of this offering, CCMP will continue to beneficially own common stock representing more than 50% of the voting power of our common stock eligible to vote in the election of directors.
+As a result, we intend to avail ourselves of the "controlled company" exemption under the corporate governance rules of the NASDAQ.
+Accordingly, we will not be required to have a majority of "independent directors" on our Board, we will not be required to have a compensation committee composed entirely of "independent directors" nor will our director nominees be required to be selected or recommended by the Board by a majority of the "independent directors" as defined under the rules of the NASDAQ.
+Further, compensation for our executives will not be determined by a majority of "independent directors" as defined under the rules of the NASDAQ.
+The "controlled company" exemption does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of Sarbanes-Oxley and the NASDAQ, which require that our audit committee be composed of at least three members, one of whom will be independent upon the listing of our common stock, a majority of whom will be independent within 90 days of listing and each of whom will be independent within one year of listing.

-Because we will cease to be a "controlled company" under the rules of NASDAQ after this offering, our Board will take all action necessary to comply with the NASDAQ corporate governance rules, including appointing a majority of independent directors to the Board, establishing a compensation committee composed entirely of independent directors and implementing independent director oversight of director nominations, subject to a permitted "phase-in" period.
+After the consummation of this offering, we intend to avail ourselves of these exemptions.
+As a result, immediately following this offering the majority of our directors will not be independent, we will not have a nominating and corporate governance committee and our compensation committee will not be comprised entirely of independent directors.
+Accordingly, although we may transition to a fully independent compensation committee prior to the time we cease to be a "controlled company," for such period of time you will not have the same protections afforded to stockholders of companies that are subject to all of these corporate governance requirements.
+If at any time we cease to be a "controlled company" under the rules of the NASDAQ, our Board will take all action necessary to comply with the NASDAQ corporate governance rules, including appointing a majority of independent directors to the Board, establishing a compensation committee composed entirely of independent director oversight of director nominations, subject to a permitted "phase-in" period.

-Our Board has affirmatively determined that Messrs.
-Cahill, Fisch, Fleishman, Hendrickson, Scharfenberger and Zannino are independent directors under the applicable rules of NASDAQ and Messrs.
-Fisch, Fleishman and Hendrickson are independent directors as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.
+Our Board has affirmatively determined that and are independent directors under the applicable rules of the NASDAQ and as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.